Baltimore and Annapolis Railroad: World War II

 With the start of World War II and gas rationing, the B&A often ran with all available equipment in service.
 At semester breaks, holidays and graduation times the trains were packed with midshipmen from the United States Naval Academy, and the B&O ran steam trains to pick up teams and supporters to transport them to Philadelphia for the Army-Navy games.
 The B&A typically ran 5- and 6-car trains between Baltimore and Glen Burnie, with 3-cars continuing on the additional 20 mi to Annapolis.
+The rail had 990,000 passengers in 1939, but that had increased to 2,000,000 by 1943.

+In 1938 the company began running motor-coaches between Baltimore and Annapolis, and expanded in 1941 with a line serving Fort Meade from both cities.
+They expanded again in 1943 with service to Brooklyn-Curtis Bay.
+By 1943 the motor-coaches were carrying 1,000,000 passenger.